ansible-collections/ibm_zos_cics/docs/source/modules/region_jcl.rst

   oteltrace
-    The OPNDLIM system initialization parameter specifies the destination and close destination request limit.
+    The OTELTRACE system initialization parameter switches support for OpenTelemetry in CICS on or off at the CICS region level.

     | **required**: False